mstewartgallus/mstewartgallus.github.io/_drafts/prose/if-she-breathes-shes-a-thot.md

 If I was good the pain would lessen although never go away entirely.
 If I was bad the pain would increase.

-One of the numerous punishments Must meted out to me was a sudden stabbing pain in a mole on my scrotum.
-By this sudden intrusion into my life I was made to rush to the bathroom to check if my junk was alright or at urgent times to fondle myself in public.
+One of the numerous punishments meted out to me was a sudden stabbing pain in a mole on my scrotum.
+By this sudden intrusion into my life I was made to rush to the bathroom to check if my junk was ok or at urgent times to fondle myself in public.
 Fear of this public humiliation alienated myself further and I no longer attended events hosted by my friends.

 I soon remained covered up at all times in long baggy sweaters and pants.
 I went to great lengths to avoid my appearance and even took